openPMD/openPMD-standard/EXT_BeamPhysics.md

   coordinates.
   - Position Transformation: Position_global = W_matrix * Position_lattice + R_frame
   - Momentum transformation: Momentum_global = W_matrix * Momentum_lattice

-- `referenceTotalEnergy`
-  - Type: Optional *(float)* attribute.
-  - Description: Specifies the reference energy from which the `totalEnergy` is measured with respect to.

-- `referenceMomentum`
-  - Type: Optional *(float)* attribute
-  - Description: Specifies the reference total momentum from which the total momentum is measured with respect to.

 - `totalCharge`
   - Type: Optional *(float)* attribute.